Details

 The best way to describe my view on it is: it didn't flow well.
 The scenes between leads had this deep, melancholic vibe, but then there were some scenes incorporated here and there that felt amazingly out of place with how graphic and detailed they were.
 As if the writer didn't know if they want to keep everything vague and leave some parts for the viewers’ interpretation, or if they want to shock the viewers with some "realistic" and tragic plot points.

-There was one scene, that was simply heavy emotional bomb dropped on me, but nothing followed after it.
-I had no chance to release the built up tension since the ML didn't really do it either.
+There was one scene that was simply a heavy emotional bomb dropped on me, but nothing followed after.
+I had no chance to release the built up tension since the male lead didn't really do it either.
 It took me out of the movie completely.
 I had to pause and ask myself: what exactly have I just seen and why none of the characters truly reacts to it?

 My biggest problem was probably Do Hyeon.
 I saw him struggling, but it never felt like he did.
 I didn't feel sadness, resignation, doubt, fear...
 The only time I truly felt strong feelings from him was during the "emotional bomb" scene I mentioned earlier.
 Whatever his character was supposed to feel, I wasn't connecting with it.